ambra19/Portfolio/README.md

 - 🚀Thoroughly studying the multiple implementations of a stack and how its logic fundamentally sustains the entire project
 - **Demo:** https://github.com/ambra19/IJVM-Emulator (it is a private repository, please let me know if you want to have a look at the entire project)

+### [Project 2 : CogniCraft Ai]

+                                      **under maintenance**

+- **Description:** CogniCraft is a self-developed project that is meant to empower businesses with cutting-edge AI solutions, revolutionizing processes, enhancing customer experiences, and uncovering new opportunities.
+- **Technologies:** Technologies used in this project include Python, Tensorflow.
+- **Demo:** Currently not available.
 ## Skills

 - **Programming Languages:** C, C++, Python, Javascript